What measurement means for childhood vaccinations

 Higher immunization rates can be a sign of strong performance in pediatric care.
 It’s important to know that small differences in percentages don’t necessarily reflect the quality of care you’ll receive with a certain medical group.
 It is more important to note the large differences between providers, and speak with your doctor if you have questions or concerns.

 How we calculate the measure

-We measure how well medical groups (and clinics) make sure children have received the recommended number of doses of the seven vaccinations noted above by their second birthday.
+We measure how well medical groups (and clinics) make sure children have received the recommended number of doses of the ten vaccinations noted above by their second birthday.

 This measure is evaluated annually.
 The current data is based on information collected from health plan billing data, the Minnesota Immunization Information Connection Registry and medical record reviews for 2016 dates of service.
 The information is collected under the measure name Childhood Immunization.